-Registered dietitian nutritionists have the opportunity and responsibility to be at the forefront of the fight against malnutrition.
-Using the evidence-based tools and resources below, RDNs and NDTRs can help assess, document, diagnosis and treat malnutrition in a variety of practice settings.
+Registered dietitian nutritionists have the opportunity and responsibility to be at the forefront of the prevention and treatment of malnutrition.
+The evidence-based tools and resources below, enable RDNs and NDTRs to screen and assess, diagnose and treat malnutrition across the healthcare continuum.

 Academy of Nutrition and Dietetics Health Informatics Infrastructure